nest/nest-docker/README.md

 The NEST 2.12.0 dockerfile [./nest-2.12.0/Dockerfile]() use the master image and integrates [NEST 2.12.0](https://github.com/nest/nest-simulator).
-NEST ist buils with python3.
+NEST is build with python3.
 If you want to change this, modify the Dockerfile.

 You need a working docker environment. (https://docs.docker.com/)